 JEN's capital and operational expenditure plans are based on the principle of maintaining network reliability performance.
-This principle will continue in the current regulatory period as per JEN's submission to the AER's Electricity Distribution Price Review (EDPR) 2021-26.
-Network performance forecasts are therefore prepared following the same principle of aiming to meet the performance targets over the long term.
+This principle will continue in the current regulatory period as per JEN's submission to the AER's EDPR 2021-26 Network performance forecasts are, therefore, prepared based on the same principle of aiming to meet performance targets over the long term.

-While reliability performance is in principle a function of asset conditions, operational and maintenance practices, and network investment, ambient weather is a primary driver of network demand and capability and cannot be forecast.
+While reliability performance is, in principle, a function of asset conditions, operational and maintenance practices, and network investment, ambient weather is a primary driver of network demand and capability and cannot be forecast.
 With the capital and operational expenditure as nominated in Jemena's submission for the 2021-26 regulatory period, JEN forecasts that it will meet or exceed the network performance targets proposed in the submission that has been released in the AER's Final Determination in 2021.